Couch Potatoes Rejoice! Repackaged Fen-Phen ApprovedUpdated: April 09, 2017weight loss

 Thousands of lawsuits resulted from the damage caused by fen-phen with billions in settlements paid out to victims and their families.

-That’s the standard business model in the pharmaceutical industry though.
-Simply repackage a drug removed from the market by changing it up a bit, get it approved, make a fortune fast and when it is yanked off the market for harming people, simply settle the lawsuits and chalk it up as a normal cost of doing business.
+That’s the standard business model in the pharmaceutical industry.
+Simply repackage a drug removed from the market by changing it up a bit, get it approved, and make a fortune fast.
+When it is yanked off the market for harming people (again), just settle the lawsuits.
+Just a normal cost of doing business, right?

 In the end, Vivus will likely make much much more than will ever be paid out in future lawsuits from Qsymia, so it is a sound business decision for shareholders to get it out there and get the revenue flowing quickly.